 Materials: Reclaim Stoneware, Atmospheric firings

-Bancroft Gardens.
-Walnut Creek, California.
 Found Slate, partially polished.
-Something to be said for using what is present rather than searching for more.
+Using what is present not searching for more.
 Taking what the stone gives you rather than forcing its form.

 Language, spoken, without sound.

 The Bay Area: concrete and tall buildings.
 When I walked the hills and overlooking the cityscape my mind drifted back to a time when the Redwoods were taller than the buildings and wonder what this place must have been like.